virtualrobotix/sophyai.space/README.md

 **What mean realtime protocol to comunicate with satellite ?**
 Realtime protocol is a protocol where you have less 1 second from request and reply of your packet to and from drone or cubesat.
-What kind of feature need a realtime protocol :
+What kind of feature could have a realtime protocol :
 1)    Set and Get parameter to the sat. : On a drone we normally have around 250 parameter to get and set so we need a very fast protocol for get or set it .
 2)    Dowload from sat file , image , high res telemetry data .
 3)    Uploading new firmware or batch of parameter .